b-zurg/react-collapse-pane/CONTRIBUTING.md

 # Thanks!

-It's great that you want to contribute to this lib and make things better.
+It's great that you want to contribute to this library and make things better.

 Below you'll find a general outline of how to use TSDX, which handles the boilerplate around managing a react component lib.

-# TSDX React User Guide
+# Developer User Guide

-Congrats!
-You just saved yourself hours of work by bootstrapping this project with TSDX.
 Let’s get you oriented with what’s here and how to use it.

-> This TSDX setup is meant for developing React components (not apps!) that can be published to NPM.
-If you’re looking to build an app, you should use `create-react-app`, `razzle`, `nextjs`, `gatsby`, or `react-static`.

 > If you’re new to TypeScript and React, checkout [this handy cheatsheet](https://github.com/sw-yx/react-typescript-cheatsheet/)

 ## Commands

-TSDX scaffolds your new library inside `/src`, and also sets up a [Parcel-based](https://parceljs.org) playground for it inside `/example`.
+[TSDX](https://github.com/jaredpalmer/tsdx) scaffolds the library inside `/src`, and also sets up a [Parcel-based](https://parceljs.org) playground for it inside `/example`.

-The recommended workflow is to run TSDX in one terminal:
+The recommended workflow is to run [TSDX](https://github.com/jaredpalmer/tsdx) in one terminal:

 ```
 npm start # or yarn start